Greek bond buyback likely to feature varied prices: source

 Deutsche Bank DKBGn.DE will be the lead manager of the bond buyback deal, with Morgan Stanley (MS.N) as deal manager, a senior official previously told Reuters.

-Greek banks - whose shares fell 17 percent in the two days following Tuesday’s announcement of the buyback - are estimated to hold nearly 17 billion euros of Greek bonds and Greek pension funds roughly 8 billion euros’ worth.
+Greek banks - whose shares fell 17 percent in the two days following Tuesday’s announcement of a debt buyback - are estimated to hold nearly 17 billion euros of Greek bonds, while Greek pension funds hold roughly 8 billion euros.

-One Greek banker said all the nation’s banks were likely to Take part, especially since they themselves were awaiting recapitalization funds from the next installment of aid.
+One Greek banker said all the nation’s banks were likely to take part in the buyback, especially since they themselves are awaiting recapitalization funds from Greece’s next aid tranche.

 “I expect that all Greek banks will participate,” the banker said.
 “The buyback plan failing would sink the prices of the (Greek) bonds they hold.”

-However, the head of the country’s biggest pension fund IKA-ETAM, which holds Greek bonds worth 800 million euros, told Reuters the fund had not yet decided whether it would join in.
+However, the head of the country’s biggest pension fund IKA-ETAM, which holds Greek bonds worth 800 million euros, on Thursday told Reuters that the fund had not yet decided whether it would participate in the bond buyback plan.

-A repurchase price at about 35 cents on the euro is seen as a golden investment opportunity for hedge funds which have bought the bonds at rock-bottom prices.
+A repurchase price at about 35 cents on the euro is seen as a golden investment opportunity for hedge funds which have bought Greek bonds at rock-bottom prices.

-A finance ministry official and independent private analysts have said hedge funds might hold as much as 25 billion euros of Greek bonds bought at very low prices.
+A Greek finance ministry official and independent private analysts have said that hedge funds might hold as much as 25 billion euros of Greek bonds bought at very low prices.

+Adding to the pressure on Athens, Moody’s said the Greek deal struck this week offered relief to the liquidity-starved economy but warned that the country’s debt burden remained unsustainable and that the buyback plan could be unsuccessful.

-Moody’s ratings agency said the deal offered relief to the liquidity-starved economy.
-However, it added in a report: “It is uncertain whether there will be sufficient participation in the buyback process to contribute to a meaningful debt reduction.”
+“It is uncertain whether there will be sufficient participation in the buyback process to contribute to a meaningful debt reduction,” the ratings agency said in a report.

-Additional reporting by Emelia Sithole-Matarise in London and Renee Maltezou in Athens, Writing by Deepa Babington, editing by Swaha Pattanaik and David Stamp
+Additional reporting by Emelia Sithole-Matarise in London and Renee Maltezou in Athens, Writing by Deepa Babington, editing by Swaha Pattanaik and Peter Millership